Vinayak21574/CommunityWork/README.md

 Through my experience, I learned the importance of connecting people with influential initiatives to people with incredible technology.
 My website acted as a stage to highlight the good deeds and achievements of the NGO previously working on papers.
-I aim to provide such technological support to variuos organizations in the futur
+I aim to provide such technological support to variuos organizations in the future.